drhirn/fhem-rhasspy/README.md

 * **lastIntentPayload**\
   Content of the last command which was received by FHEM
 * **listening_*roomname***\
-  Changes to 1 if a wakeword was recognized and back to 0 if the Rhasspy-session has ended.\
+  Changes to 1 if a wake-word was recognized and back to 0 if the Rhasspy-session has ended.\
   There is one reading for every single satellite/master.\
   Can for example be used to mute speakers while Rhasspy is listening to commands.
 * **voiceResponse** and **textResponse**\